isambitd/Movies-List-Ext-API/README.md

 ## If you have docker installed in your system ##

-go inside the folder `cd movies_app_cont`
+Go inside the folder `cd movies_app_cont`

-Run this in your terminal `sh start.sh` while creating image it will run the test cases and output in the terminal It will deploy docker instance, create an image and run container with the django server at port number 8000 Open browser and load `localhost:8000/movies` to check live logs
+Run this in your terminal `sh start.sh`

+While creating image it will run the test cases and output in the terminal

+It will deploy docker instance, create an image and run container with the django server at port number 8000

+Open browser and load `localhost:8000/movies`

+To check live logs
 `docker ps -aqf "name=movies-app-cont" | xargs docker logs -f`

 Once done clean everything with